Contrast-Labs/contrast.security/README.md

 ## Adding authors

 Adding authors is a `json` file that goes [here](https://github.com/Contrast-Labs/contrast.security/tree/main/data/authors).
 Be sure to add a photo [here](https://github.com/Contrast-Labs/contrast.security/tree/main/static/images/authors) if you'd like to.
+You will also need to add yourself to the about page under [content/about.md](https://github.com/Contrast-Labs/contrast.security/tree/main/content/about.md).
 Please add yourself upon publishing your first article.

 You will then need to rebuild the site with hugo and push it up to this repo.
 A Github pages bot will auto update contrast.security momentarily afterwards.